CXJ007/fish_pi/lv_port_linux_frame_buffer/lvgl/docs/widgets/core/table.md

 The Table object is very lightweight because only the texts are stored.
 No real objects are created for cells but they are just drawn on the fly.

-The Table is added to the default group (if it is set).
-Besides the Table is an editable object to allow selecting a cell with encoder navigation too.

 ## Parts and Styles
 - `LV_PART_MAIN` The background of the table uses all the typical background style properties.